grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/05 Cloud APM/03 Grafana Cloud.md

 ### Configuration using the test builder

-First, you have to enable the Grafana Cloud integration into your organization.
+you have to configure the Grafana Cloud integration for an organization.
 Click the `Cloud APM` option on the left sidebar menu under the `Manage` section, and select `Grafana Cloud` from the list.

 ![Cloud APM - Grafana Cloud Form UI](images/grafana-cloud-app-form.png)